Do You See Your Dream?

-Where do you want to go?
-Michael Hyatt said, “If you have a clear vision, you’ll attract the right strategy.
-If your vision is not clear no strategy will save you.”
-You can see by this definition why success is a journey rather than a destination.
-John Maxwell says that you will never exhaust your capacity to grow toward your potential if you understand success as a journey.
+First, be specific about your destination.
+Where exactly do you want to go?
+Michael Hyatt once said, “If you have a clear vision, you’ll attract the right strategy.
+If your vision is not clear, no strategy will save you.”
+Success is not a place you reach—it’s a journey you grow through.
+As John Maxwell emphasizes, you will never exhaust your capacity to grow if you understand success as a journey.

 My team makes me better than I am.